RARE-X: A new, secure database for exchanging BPAN health data.

 from | December 14, 2021

-BPAN sufferers and their families are invited to post health information about the disease on the new, secure RARE-X platform.
-This database is designed to collect information about rare diseases like BPAN and make it available to researchers.
-By linking datasets from different diseases, researchers can gain new insights that can be of critical use in developing therapies.
+BPAN sufferers and their relatives are invited to post health information about the disease on the new, secure platform RARE-X. The purpose of this database is to collect information about rare diseases such as BPAN and make it available for research.
+By linking datasets from different diseases, researchers can gain new insights that can be of crucial use in the development of therapies.

-The RARE-X-BPAN online data platform, which was released on August 6 and is organized in a decentralized manner, is designed to promote data sharing to accelerate the dissemination of information and the pace of BPAN research.
-Data will be collected and stored in a decentralized manner through standardized questions and pooled only for analysis.
+Launched on 6 August, the online data platform RARE-X-BPAN aims to promote data sharing and thus accelerate the dissemination of information and the pace of BPAN research.
+The data is collected and stored in a decentralised manner by means of standardised questions and is only brought together for analysis.

-Use of the platform is free of charge for families.
-Importantly, it keeps health information confidential by providing only anonymized data, meaning it is not linked to individual names.
+The platform is free to use for families.
+It is important that it keeps health information confidential by only providing anonymized data, i.e. it is not linked to individual names.
 Individuals and families affected by beta-propeller protein-associated neurodegeneration (BPAN) decide for themselves whether to allow or deny access to their personal health data for a research project.

-The platform is currently open to English-speaking BPAN families.
+The platform is currently accessible to English-speaking BPAN families.
 Those who wish to participate can access the website at: https://bpan.rare-x.org

-Additional information about the RARE-X database, what its mission is, and how it works is summarized in an online lecture that can be accessed at:
+Additional information about the RARE-X database, what it does and how it works is summarized in an online lecture, which you can reach at:

-https://www.youtube.com/watch?v=_QOZsX1SKOw The English-language lecture is provided with subtitles that can be automatically translated into German.
+https://www.youtube.com/watch?v=_QOZsX1SKOw The lecture in English is provided with subtitles, which can be automatically translated into German.

-For more information on the RARE-X nonprofit organization, visit: https://rare-x.org
+For more information about the non-profit organization RARE-X, please visit: https://rare-x.org

 Original article by Patricia Wood, translated and revised by Markus Nielbock